Standards

 2. engineering, architectural and technical services.

-3. work in any trade or any professional service other than home inspection.
+3. work in any trade or any professional service other than home or property inspection.

 4. warranties or guarantees of any kind.